lonkamikaze/bsda2/src/bsda_obj.md

 add the scope operators private, protected and public.
 If no scope operator is given, public is assumed.

-- public: This scope allows access from anywhere
+- `public`: This scope allows access from anywhere
-- protected: The protected scope allows classes that are derived from the current class, parents of the corrunt class or reside within the same namespace access
+- `protected`: The protected scope allows classes that are derived from the current class, parents of the corrunt class or reside within the same namespace access
-- private: Only instances of the same class have access
+- `private`: Only instances of the same class have access

-Namespaces are colon (the character ":") seperated.
-E.g. the class bsda:pkg:Index has the namespace "bsd:pkg".
+Namespaces are colon (the character `:`) seperated.
+E.g. the class `bsda:pkg:Index` has the namespace `bsd:pkg`.

 The scope operator is added after the identifier type prefix.
 Only prefixes that declare methods can have a scope operator.